irinhwng/Regression-Modeling-Home-Prices/README.md

 ## **Recommendations**

 - It would be very helpful to get the appropriate interest rate during the time of the homebuyer purchasing the house.
-Personally, my mom doesn't want to sell our house in the valley since the interest rates are high.
+Personally, I wouldn't want to buy a house when the interest rates are high.
 Factors like this plays a big role in home buying.
 So having an additional column of interest rates would have been very helpful.
 ---

 ## **Sources**